Table of Contents

 For example, let’s say you sell hammers and nails.
-The buying patterns for both of these might be very different, even though they are used together.
-Your research might show that people who place an order for nails, already own a hammer.
-In the same vein, you might find that those who are buying a hammer, already own nails.
+The buying patterns might be different, even though they are used together.
+Your research might show that people who place an order for nails already own a hammer.

-With Amazon email marketing tools like SageMailer, you can enable the SKU-specific campaign options that allow you to gather insights for each product family, which you can use when sending your buyer an email.
-For example, while contact buyer, you can send them a couple of educational emails before actually asking for a feedback.
-You can send them an owner’s manual or other valuable information that would enrich their experience with your product.
+With Amazon email marketing tools like SageMailer, you can enable the SKU-specific campaign options to gather insights for each product family, which you can use when sending your buyer an email.
+For example, you can send them a couple of educational emails before asking for feedback while contacting buyers.
+It might be an owner’s manual or other valuable information that would enrich their experience with your product.
 You can also include important warranty information which shows that you stand behind the quality of your product.
-All of this will help you get a positive feedback.
+All of this will help you get positive feedback.

-On the other hand, if your buyer has only purchased nails, you can request a feedback within a hour or two of delivery, because chances are you will catch them at the hot hour - which is the short window of time when your user is still delighted with their new purchase, attractive packaging, and rapid shipment.
+On the other hand, if your buyer has only purchased nails, you can request feedback within an hour or two of delivery.
+You will catch them at the hot hour – which is the short window of time when your user is still delighted with their new purchase, attractive packaging, and rapid shipment.

-Irrespective of whether they are positive or negative, Amazon product reviews are very valuable in many ways.
-While positive reviews contribute to a spurt in product sales, negative reviews provide sellers with a great deal of information as to how they can improve their Amazon products to enjoy better sales in future.
-However, the truth is that many people who use the Amazon marketplace to sell their products struggle to make an impact, especially with respect to the number of reviews.
+Irrespective of whether they are positive or negative, Amazon product reviews are valuable in many ways.
+While positive reviews contribute to a spurt in product sales, negative reviews provide sellers with a great deal of information about how they can improve their Amazon products to enjoy better sales in the future.
+However, the truth is that many people who use the Amazon marketplace to sell their products struggle to make an impact, especially concerning the number of reviews.

-Using an automated tool like SageMailer helps sellers to improve the chances of obtaining reviews from customers.
-SageMailer enables the sellers to send messages that are specific to their products.
-If you are a seller on Amazon, there are two ways in which you can accomplish this.
-One method involves email campaigns for specific products, while the other method makes use of SKU tags.
+Using an automated tool like SageMailer helps sellers improve the chances of obtaining customer reviews.
+SageMailer enables merchants to send messages that are specific to their products.
+If you are a seller on AMZ, there are two ways in which you can accomplish this.
+One method involves email campaigns for specific products, while the other method uses SKU tags.